AD SPACE SALES

 Borrego Springs is a smallish and artful town presenting something for all…

-Beginning at Christmas Circle, and the historic hub trodden by De Anza in 1776 that connects all highways around a compass leading four directions.
-When camping, visitors are permitted to stay outdoors in any desolate area, and often just off main roads.
-Sleeping under illuminated starry nights with no added street lamps of town, allows a sky shining brightly and permits excellent observations.
+Beginning at Christmas Circle, and the historic hub trodden by De Anza in 1776 that connects all highways around a compass rose leading in four directions.
+When camping, visitors are permitted to stay outdoors in any desolate area, and just off main roads.
+Sleeping under illuminated starry nights with no added street lamps of town allows a sky shining brightly and permits excellent observations.
 Swift moving breezes blow throughout the valleys and mountains soothing one's senses or will even ravage your campsite if not secured.
-Daytime softens the coarseness of the desert sands, and life seems a grand accomplishment visiting our own backyard.
-Arriving to Borrego Springs be sure to check the historical association, bookstores, information centers and cool interior to hang out in the central library, and several art galleries.
-It’s an unique destination for viewing memorable natural landscapes with myriads of outlying adventures of real consequence to enjoy.
+Daytime softens the coarseness of the desert sands, at sunset seems a grand accomplishment in a visit to your own backyard.
+Arriving to Borrego Springs there's the historical association, bookstores, information centers and cool interior to hang out in the central library, and several art galleries.
+It’s an unique destination for viewing memorable landscapes opening to outlying adventures to enjoy.

 Robert A. Bellezza,

 Publisher, California Tour & Travel

 Robert Bellezza’s 35-year career has focused on marketing to California’s statewide and national audiences publishing full color glossy travel and tourism magazines in the Golden State.
 He authored six innovative California tourbooks and 60 magazines featuring destinations from the Sierra to the Sea, each highlighting top resorts, attractions, craft food, wine and beer.
 He currently manages California Tour & Travel Magazine’s on-line portal featuring statewide events, entertainment reviews, and travel related stories.